cis-projects/swen90007_course_notes/_build/html/_sources/react-example/swen90007-react-example-primer-milestone-1.md

 ## Docker

-Our first objective for this milestone will be to *containerise* the components of our current system so that we can ship them to a cloud environment.
+Our first objective for this milestone will be to *containerise* the components of our current system, so that we can ship them to a cloud environment.
 We'll use the hugely popular Docker platform to declare a set of dependency and build instructions that Render can use to serve our components.

 :::{admonition} What is Docker, really?
 :class: note
-Docker is a *containerisation solution*, it provides a way for us to build a version of our software that we can run anywhere.
+Docker is a *containerisation solution*.
+It provides a way for us to build a version of our software that we can run anywhere.
 Java developers will find this concept familiar - after all, Java is marketed as a solution in which teams "build \[their software\] once, \[and\] run \[it\] anywhere".
 Docker works in much the same way, it provides a virtual environment - called a *container* - in which an application can run.
 However, unlike the Java Virtual Machine (JVM), Docker is not limited to running Java applications, it can build and run a portable version of **any** software (more, or less - there are, of course, limitations to all solutions 😙).
-From simple one-off shell scripts to fully fledged servers with a persistent presence, Docker is able to easily build a portable solution that you can deploy to any environment running Docker, and even share with others.
+From simple one-off shell scripts to fully fledged servers with a persistent presence, Docker is able to easily build a portable solution, which you can deploy to any environment that's also running Docker, or share with others.
 Sounds pretty good right?
 Modern DevOps thinks so - so much so that containerisation solutions such as Docker are **the** ubiquitous gold-standard for implementing DevOps automation solutions.
 If you've not encountered Docker before, then you'll undoubtably come across it soon enough - it's well worth investing some time into building a strong understanding of containerisation.
 :::

 ### Install